-MVP is a member of the Council for Affordable Quality Healthcare (CAQH) credentialing initiative and uses the CAQH Universal Credentialing DataSource application for

-Credentialing and Recredentialing to streamline Credentialing and Recredentialing processes for our Participating Providers.
+MVP is a member of the Council for Affordable Quality Healthcare (CAQH) credentialing initiative and uses the CAQH Universal Credentialing DataSource application for Credentialing and Recredentialing to streamline Credentialing and Recredentialing processes for our Participating Providers.

 The CAQH Universal Credentialing DataSource is a free online service that allows practitioners to fill out one application to meet the Credentialing and Recredentialing data needs of multiple health plans.
-Once the online application is complete, practitioners only need to update information that has changed or expired and attest to the accuracy of the data every four months.
+Once the online application is complete, practitioners only need to update information that has changed or expired and attest to the accuracy of the data every 120 days (4 months).

-To register with CAQH or learn more about the Universal Credentialing DataSource, visit proview.cagh.org and select the Register Now link.
+To register with CAQH or learn more about the Universal Credentialing DataSource, visit proview.caqh.org and select the Register Herelink.